-- Visits to sites of archaeological, historic, and cultural interest, including Lima, Cusco, Machu Picchu, the Sacred Valley, Chinchero, Arequipa, Puno, Lake Titicaca, and Nazca.
-The program will involve a good deal of walking, and some hiking, in a variety of weather conditions
+- Visits to sites of archaeological, historic, and cultural interest, including Lima, Cusco, Machu Picchu, the Sacred Valley, Chinchero, Colca, Arequipa, Puno, Lake Titicaca.
+The program will involve a good deal of walking, and some hiking, in a variety of weather conditions.

 Enrollment is limited, so early application is strongly encouraged.
 Interviews of applicants will begin in November.
 Offers of admission will be made on a rolling basis with a view to finalizing the roster of participants by March 2018.

 - Program Dates: May 29 through June 15, 2018 (Summer I session).

 - Program Cost: The program fee of $2500 covers lodging (double occupancy); all breakfasts, some lunches, and two dinners; all program-related travel within Peru, including a number of guided tours; entrance fees to archaeological and historic sites and museums.
 Not included: group-rate roundtrip airfare between Dallas and Lima, some lunches and most dinners, tuition, and books.
 Scholarships are available through both the Honors College and the Office of International Education.

 - Courses: ENGL 2309: World Literature (Gustafson), ART 4392: Visual Culture in Contemporary Peru (Alexander).
 All students take both courses, neither of which has a prerequisite.
 ENGL 2309 satisfies the Core Requirement in Language, Philosophy, and Culture.
 Honors students are welcome to contract either or both courses for Honors credit.

 - Interest Sessions: Tuesday, November 7th at 4:00 pm in College Hall 100A; Wednesday, November 8th at 2:00 pm in Fine Arts Bldg 2102.